-The Mental Health Housing Related Support Service enables people to live independently in the local community in a range of different accommodation options that include shared homes and individual accommodation.
-Mind in Kingston also provides support to people living in their own accommodation (Floating Support).
-Practical and emotional support is given to enable individuals to maintain and improve their quality of life and independence.
-This service is delivered in partnership with Hestia.
-Mind in Kingston's partners are registered social landlords and it works closely with the Royal Borough of Kingston upon Thames (the commissioner) and Hestia (the partner).
+The Mental Health Housing Related Support Service enabled people to live independently in the local community in a range of different accommodation options that include shared homes and individual accommodation.
+Mind in Kingston also provided support to people living in their own accommodation (Floating Support).
+This service is delivered in partnership with Hestia and came to an end at the end of the financial year.
+Mind in Kingston continues to deliver housing management during the transition.